padeler/PE-former/README.md

 ## Preparing

-Create a python venv and install all the dependenciesQ
+Create a python venv and install all the dependencies:

 ```bash
 python -m venv pyenv